Vanguard vs Hargreaves Lansdown: what’s the difference?

 The ultra-low fees compound over decades, saving you thousands in the long run compared to HL's charges.

-Vanguard has the widest range of passive index funds that track global markets at low prices, which fits with a buy and hold strategy.
+Vanguard also has a wide range of passive index funds that track global markets at low prices, which fits with a typical 'buy and hold' strategy.

 Meanwhile, HL offers some index funds, but their pricing model makes passive investing more expensive compared to Vanguard.

-HL also focuses more on active pickers who want to beat the market.
+HL also focuses more on active investors who want to beat the market.

 So, in summary, Vanguard is preferable if you:

-Are happy constructing your own portfolio of tracker funds
+Are comfortable with putting together your own portfolio of tracker funds.

 How do their investment philosophies differ?